Two Laws, One Family.

 Penalties of ₱10,000 to ₱50,000 for violations, plus possible criminal liability and revocation of agency permits.

 The critical difference: RA 11965 formally recognizes caregiving as a regulated occupation with defined competencies, certification pathways, and enforceable labor standards.
-Caregivers performing professional or clinical care functions are governed by RA 11965, and are no longer treated as kasambahay under RA 10361.
+Caregivers performing professional or clinical care functions are governed by RA 11965, under a separate legal framework from the Kasambahay Law.
 Crucially: a worker who does not hold TESDA NC II certification, a health degree, or a successful TESDA assessment does not legally qualify as a "caregiver" under this Act — regardless of what title a family or agency uses.
-Their classification will depend on the actual duties performed and the applicable employment framework.
+Classification follows the work performed.

 Side by Side